KonstantinSimeonov/tsx-control-statements/README.md

     - You can check out a workaround [here](./test/tsx-cases/for.tsx)
 - Test it: `yarn && yarn build && cd test && yarn && yarn build && yarn test`
     - This monstrous command will compile and run the tests, some of which will compile the files in `tests/tsx-cases`, which are typescript files with jsx control statements used in them.
+    - **Tests include behaviour compatibility tests with `jsx-control-statements` and tests whether tsx control statements render the same elements as components using plain ts in tsx.**
 - Typings: `index.ts`

 ## Can it compile `.js` or `.jsx` files?